 If you're serving El Torito's tortilla soup as a main course, serve warmed corn or flour tortillas as a side, along with slices of Monterey Jack cheese for nibbling.
 If you feel ambitious, serve chicken flautas on the side.

 You can't have Mexican food without the right cocktail.
 Serve margaritas, salt or not, and if you feel like upping the volume, make it with gold tequila and top it off with a bit of Grand Mariner.
 Now there's a real Mexican cocktail.
-If you like rum better, serve mojitos.
-Yes, they are Cuban in origin, but close enough.
 If it's hot, think frozen daiquiris.
 Or serve ice cold bottles of Corona or Dos Equis if beer's more your thing.